dwatson3/responsive-city-guide/tasks.md

-This is a responsive web page project.
+This is a city guide for fun activities to do in San Francisco.

 Tasks for this project: